-Once the shipment arrives at the destination, allow some time for delivering full containers and about 2 weeks for less than full containers.
+Once the shipment arrives , allow some time for delivering full containers and about 2 weeks for less than full containers.
 It is best to communicate your preferred delivery date with your moving consultant.
 However, during the summer, it may be difficult to get the exact desired delivery date.

 It is better to be flexible.
 Work with the coordinator.
 If you cannot accept your shipment at the offered delivery time after clearing customs, this may result in additional storage and demurrage charges.

 Customs inspection normally happen randomly at a rate of every 1 to 20 shipments.